Britain's budget: What you need to know | Business

 * Hunt said public spending would grow more slowly than the economy, but overall spending in public services would rise in real terms over the next five years.
 ENERGY CAP

-* Hunt said the cost of an average household energy bill would rise to 3,000 pounds ($3,554.70) a year from April after he reined in his predecessor's vast support package for gas and electricity bills.
-MINIMUM WAGE
+* Hunt said the cost of an average household energy bill would rise to 3,000 pounds ($3,554.70) a year from April after he reined in his predecessor's vast support package for gas and electricity bills. * He announced a goal to cut energy consumption by 15% over the next eight years and said Britain would spend an extra 6 billion pounds to meet it.

-* The national minimum wage will increase by 9.7% to 10.42 pounds per hour from April, Hunt said.
-BANK OF ENGLAND
+MINIMUM WAGE * The national minimum wage will increase by 9.7% to 10.42 pounds per hour from April, Hunt said.

+FINANCIAL INDUSTRY * Hunt set out plans to "make the UK the world's most innovative, dynamic and competitive global financial centre", including allowing insurers to invest more in infrastructure.

-* Hunt confirmed the Bank of England's inflation-fighting remit, adding that the government and Bank should work "in lockstep".
-POLITICS
+BANK OF ENGLAND * Hunt confirmed the Bank of England's inflation-fighting remit, adding that the government and Bank should work "in lockstep".

-* "Our priorities are stability, growth, and public services," said Hunt.
+POLITICS * "Our priorities are stability, growth, and public services," said Hunt.
 "We also protect the vulnerable because to be British is to be compassionate."

-MARKETS
+REACTION * Rating agency Moody's said the plans went some way to restoring Britain's economic credibility, but that risks remained due to the tough outlook.

+MARKETS * The pound fell 1.2% against the dollar to $1.1760 and dropped 0.5% against the euro to 87.68 pence.
+UK 10-year government bond yields, which move inversely to prices, rose 6 basis points to 3.21%, while London blue chip stocks headed for a 0.1% loss on the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)